Five Marines missing after two U.S. aircraft collide, crash into sea off Japan

 One was in a stable condition at Marine Corps Air Station Iwakuni, while the second had been found about 10 hours after the collision and brought aboard a Japanese military vessel, the ministry said.
 No other details about the second Marine were known, a ministry spokesman said.

-Search-and-rescue efforts for the remaining five continued.
+Search-and-rescue efforts for the remaining five continued, Japan’s highest-ranking military officer said.

+“We plan to keep at it all through the night,” Katsutoshi Kawano, chief of the Japanese Self-Defence Forces’ Joint Staff, told a news conference.

 The incident adds to a growing list of U.S. military aviation accidents around the world in recent years, prompting hearings in Congress to address the rise.